More Than a Game

 More Than a Game gathers together the finest examples of his sports journalism from the mid-1970s to the early 2000s.
 Let Con be your guide to some of the greatest moments and characters in world sport.

 Con Houlihan was born, as he put it himself, in the hill country above Castle Island on the 6th of December 1925, in a blizzard.
 After working as a teacher he began writing as a journalist, producing a column three times a week for the Evening Press.
 He subsequently wrote for a variety of publications, including the Sunday World and Magill magazine.
-Con passed away on 4 August 2012, aged eighty-six.
+Con died on 4 August 2012, aged eighty-six.